-Established in 2003 by several non-profit community-based health organizations in New York City, Amida Care developed a highly effective, specialized attention and support to people with HIV/AIDS and other complex health issues, including behavioral health disorders.
+Established in 2003 by several non-profit community-based health organizations in New York City, Amida Care has developed a highly effective, specialized model of care to provide individualized attention and support to people with HIV/AIDS and other complex health issues, including behavioral health disorders.

-Acacia Network, Brightpoint Health, Community Healthcare Network, HarlemUnited, Housing Works, St. Mary’s Center, and Village Care
+Acacia Network, Community Healthcare Network, HarlemUnited, Housing Works, St. Mary’s Center, Sun River Health (Brightpoint Health), and Village Care

 Currently serving more than 8,000 members throughout the five boroughs of New York City, we offer our Live Life Plus health plan to Medicaid recipients who are: